MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 The graph below shows measurements of the read- and write speeds for various 'thread settings' and number of rows.
 Sample sizes of 10 million and 50 million rows were used.

-![plot of chunk unnamed-chunk-15](/img/fst_0.8.0/img/fig-unnamed-chunk-15-1.png)
+![plot of chunk unnamed-chunk-15](/img/fst_0.8.0/img/fig-unnamed-chunk-15-1.png) _Figure 2: Binary read and write speed for packages fst, feather and for base R_